 When it comes to getting a job done in the Huntsville Alabama area, timing is critical.
 When it comes to getting a new roof on your home or doing some repair work, this is even truer.
 So, it might be tempting to try and get the job done no matter what the weather is like.
-So many homeowners ask us, can you roof in the rain?
+So many homeowners ask us, is roofing in the rain a good idea?
 And the short answer is no, for various reasons.
 Here are a few of the most important:

 Simply put, trying to repair or replace a roof in rainy weather is a terrible idea for safety reasons.
 When doing repairs at the top of a house is being done, having good traction is vital.
 If the rain is coming down, that available traction is reduced greatly, which can lead to a higher potential for slips and falls.
 That’s not something that you want while working twenty, maybe thirty feet off the ground.